 Square POS is a fantastic POS for retailers, combining inventory tracking with a host of powerful features, like team management and collaboration.
 There aren’t any set-up fees to worry about, and you only have to pay when you’re taking a payment.

-The Best POS for Small Business
+What are the Best POS Systems for Small Business?

 We’ve chosen our selection of Point of Sale systems carefully for the needs of small businesses.
 Keep in mind, every company will have its own specific requirements when it comes to functionality and performance.
 It’s a good idea to consider your options carefully before diving in.